lukaszbezlada/Astronomical-Objects/README.md

 Project is: _in progress_.

 ## Inspiration
 This project was created for learning Java and Spring technologies.
-The subject was chosen due to the author's interests :) Materials from wikipedia.org were used
+The subject was chosen due to the author's interests :) Materials from wikipedia.org were used.

 ## Contact
 - Created by [Łukasz Bezłada](https://www.linkedin.com/in/lukaszbezlada/)
-- Email [@Łukasz Bezłada](lukaszbezlada@interia.pl) - feel free to contact me!
+- Email [Łukasz Bezłada](mailto:lukaszbezlada@interia.pl) - feel free to contact me!